diptirani16/MorningStar-Style-Box/README.md

-# Morningstar Style Box for Mutual Funds
+# Morningstar Style Box for Mutual Funds in INDIA

 ## Terminologies